mendix/docs/content/en/docs/control-center/portfolios.md

 * **Portfolio Name** – This is the name of the portfolio.
 Clicking the name opens a pop-up window that shows the general information of the portfolio, such as the company name, privacy settings of the portfolio, number of active members (deactivated users are not counted), and a list of the Portfolio Managers.
 * **Managers** – This shows the number of Portfolio Managers in this portfolio.
-* **Members** – This only shows the number of active users of this portfolio.
+* **Members** – This shows the number of active users of this portfolio.
 The deactivated users are not included in this number.
 * **Privacy** – This shows the current privacy settings of the portfolio.

     * **Private** –  A private portfolio is not discoverable in the **Company Portfolios** section of the [Portfolio Landscape Overview](/developerportal/portfolio-management/#portfolio-landscape) page in the Portfolio Management app.
 People who want to access a private portfolio need an invitation.